iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > The app is simple enough to understand, but the methodology of the Public Health department makes the app useless.
 I am covid positive, and cannot "sound the alarm" through the app without a special code that was never given to me.
 So how is the alert system supposed to work if I can't alert anyone??<br> :date: __2020-12-10 06:03:19__

-> I like the information but the numbers don't match up to what the state reports on the website or what the news reports.
-The app is saying that there were over 7,200 new cases yesterday but a news website is reporting over 8,700.<br> :date: __2020-12-10 03:03:47__

-> I guess ok have not had any alerts yet thank God<br> :date: __2020-12-05 23:58:01__

 #### 2-star reviews